Social Science Careers on the Rise

 Note on Licensure:

 The MS in Mental Health Counseling; MS in Marriage, Couple, and Family Counseling; and MS in Addiction Counseling programs are designed to prepare graduates to qualify to sit for licensing exams and to meet the academic licensure requirements of many state counseling boards.
-Walden enrollment advisors can provide guidance on licensure issues, however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
+Walden Enrollment Specialists can provide guidance on licensure issues, however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
 Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain state licensure.

 The PhD in Counselor Education and Supervision is not a licensure program and does not prepare an individual to become a licensed counseling professional.